In-Network-Machine-Learning/QCMP/README.md

 ## Setting up the environment
 QCMP requires BMv2 as a simulation environment.
 To install the BMv2, follow the guide from [Link](https://github.com/p4lang/behavioral-model).
 From the link, one setup option is recommended by QCMP, the VirtualBox + VM ```P4 Tutorial Release 2023-04-24.ova```.

 ## Getting started
-To run QCMP, the following 8 steps are required:
+To run QCMP, clone the repository ```git clone https://github.com/In-Network-Machine-Learning/QCMP.git``` to a local directory, enter the QCMP folder, and run the following 8 steps:

 1. In terminal:
 ```bash